-In this article, we’ll break down exactly what is sales territory mapping, its importance, and how to map territories effectively.
-As well as some of the top options in territory mapping tools to help you do just that.
+In this article, we’ll break down exactly what is sales territory mapping, its importance, and step-by-step how to map territories effectively.
+As well as some of the top options in sales territory mapping tools to help you do just that.

 What Is Sales Territory Mapping?

 Put simply, sales territory mapping is laying out the geographic areas on a map that each of your field sales reps will be assigned to cover.
 By creating a sales territory map, you can clearly lay out your sales targets and resources and create a strategy to reach your objectives.

 When mapping out sales territories, many different metrics can be taken into account to determine how the territories are divided.
 Some of these include:

 - Number of prospects that meet your target demographic

 - Internal and external factors that will affect your territories

 Sales territory mapping, a form of location intelligence, allows you to visualize where your customers and prospects are located, how they are distributed across the target territories, and then how those territories are distributed across your team.
 Your team then has a clear direction on who is supposed to be covering particular customers and prospects.

 Utilizing effective sales territory mapping helps you and your team create a clear, actionable strategy that is evenly distributed.
 Without it, your sales reps are, in a sense, flying blind trying to determine which customers and prospects to visit and when without any kind of direction.
 This will very often lead to time and resources wasted.